redstone99/hass-alert2/README.md

 taskHandle.cancel()
 ```
 If an unhandled exception occurs, alert2 will fire an alert: `alert2.mydomain_unhandled_exception`.  `declareEventMulti()` automatically declares `mydomain_unhandled_exception` if you haven't already.

+## Contributing

+There are lots of great ideas for making Alert2 better and we'll take all the help we can get!
+A number of great ideas have arisen on the main [development thread](https://community.home-assistant.io/t/alert2-a-new-alerting-component) as well as on [Github issues](https://github.com/redstone99/hass-alert2/issues).

+We happily accept help coding or UI design help.
+Ask on that development thread or jump in and submit a PR!